compose-spec/compose-spec/spec.md

     image: a4bc65fd
 ```

-If the image does not exist on the platform, Compose implementation MUST attempt to pull it.
+If the image does not exist on the platform, Compose implementations MUST attempt to pull it.
 Compose
-Implementation with Build support MAY offer alternative options for end-user to control precedence of
+Implementations with Build support MAY offer alternative options for end-user to control precedence of
 pull over building image from source, but pulling image MUST be the default behaviour.

 `image` MAY be omitted from a Compose file as long as a `build` section is declared.
-Compose Implementation
+Compose Implementations
 without Build support MUST fail when `image` is missing from the Compose file.

 ### init